NMIT-Hacks-25/VoteLedger-/README.md

-# 🗳️ VoteLedger - A Smart & Secure Voting Platform
+# 🗳️ VoteLedger
+## :A Smart & Secure Voting Platform
 VoteLedger is a modern, secure, and transparent electronic voting platform built using Streamlit and blockchain technology.
 It supports manual and QR code voting, real-time vote verification, and fraud detection, ensuring the integrity of democratic processes in organizations, institutions, or public elections.

 ### 🚀 Features